Complete Guide to Unit Testing in React with TypeScript: Enhance the Quality of Your Frontend

 };

-Suppose we should test whether or not there is a title in the component EventExceptionForm You can start the test function with Test or It.
+Suppose we need to test whether there is a title in the EventExceptionForm component or not; the test function can be started with test or it.

 test('renders the title correctly and checks if handlers are called', () => {